Yuanshuai: People's Republic of China

 In addition, Chairman Mao, upon refusing the rank of Dayuanshuai, decreed that cadres who no longer serve in the PLA should lose eligibility for military ranks.
 Thus, Deng Xiaoping, Liu Shaoqi and Zhou Enlai declined the rank upon offer.
 Chen Yi also initially refused the rank in accordance to Mao's decree since he now primarily worked in government rather than the PLA.
-However, Zhou Enlai insisted he took it, citing that because all of the other nine Marshals came from the Eighth Route Army, if he didn't take the rank, there would be nobody of the Marshal rank to represent the legacy of the New Fourth Army, whilst simultaneously citing Nikolai Bulganin who held the rank of Marshal of the Soviet Union whilst working primarily in government as precedence.
+However, Zhou Enlai insisted that he take it, noting that because all of the other nine Marshals came from the Eighth Route Army, if he didn't take the rank, there would be no Marshal to represent the legacy of the New Fourth Army, and also noting the case of Nikolai Bulganin, who held the rank of Marshal of the Soviet Union whilst working primarily in government, as a precedent.
 Thus, he was given an exception and was awarded the rank.
 As a result, the recipients of the rank were:

 Su Yu was left out but he became the most senior of the ten Da Jiang.
 Many were surprised at this decision but he did not meet the first and second criterion.
 Seven of the ten Marshals took part in the Nanchang Uprising in various capacities with Zhou Enlai.
 Of the other three, Peng Dehuai led the Pingjiang Uprising.
-The other was Luo Ronghuan, who instead assisted Mao Tse-tung in the Autumn Harvest Uprising.
+Xu Xiangqian missed out on Nanchang but participated in the subsequent Guangzhou Uprising with Ye Jianying.
+The other was Luo Ronghuan, who instead assisted Mao in the Autumn Harvest Uprising.
 Lin Biao was the youngest and Zhu De was the oldest of the ten Marshals aged 48 and 69 respectively at time of conferment.
 Luo Ronghuan was the first to die at age 61 in 1963 and Nie Rongzhen was the last to die aged 93 in 1992.
-Four of the ten Marshals were addressed by their honorific of 老总 (Lao Zong, or "Old Chief") by Chairman Mao himself due to their seniority and long service.
-These were Zhu De, Peng Dehuai, He Long and Chen Yi.
-Nie Rongzhen was sometimes also addressed as Lao Zong but not by Chairman Mao personally.
+Three of the ten Marshals were addressed by their honorific of 老总 (Lao Zong, or "Old Chief") by Chairman Mao himself due to their seniority and long service.
+These were Zhu De, Peng Dehuai and He Long.
+Chen Yi and Nie Rongzhen was sometimes also addressed as Lao Zong but not by Chairman Mao personally.
 One, Lin Biao, was simply addressed as 总 Zong due to his battle honours.
 He was not addressed as Lao Zong due to his youth and lesser seniority.
-He was also the only Marshal not to have deceased in Beijing.
+He was also the only Marshal not to have died in Beijing.